Every developer has sat through a 20 minute build, wondering which of a hundred tests just broke— only to discover it was ‘that one obscure component’

 Check slow, localize fast!

 To have the best of all worlds, I suggest chaining integration and unit tests together.
-The main idea is to run the “leader” integration test first and trigger its linked unit tests only when it fails:
+The main idea is to run the “leader” integration test first and trigger its linked unit tests only when it fails.
+When the integration test passes, unit tests are skipped—the build stays fast.
+When it fails, both run, but you gain immediate localization in the same build:

 // "main" integration test